vinvinnyy/Bopimo-RPC-Client/README.md

 9. Open the .py file once again and run it on a IDE or text editor that can run code And your done!

-### Submit an issue if you want to recommend more ideas to add to the RPC 😊
+### Submit an issue or pull request if you want to recommend more ideas to add to the RPC 😊